Anarchism, Violence and Insurrectionism.

 The proportional use of violence and revolutionary self-defence in 21st-century anarchism:

-It is clear from the history of anarchism in the mid to late 20th century that the insurrectionist strategy is pretty much defunct/dead with the vast majority of groups committing to strategies like social insertion and syndicalism to build towards the revolution.
-Instead, I would argue that the vast majority of contemporary anarchists view the social revolution as a largely non-violent affair that seeks to break the cycle of violence that has plagued prior revolutions alongside the abolition of the social relations prevalent under capitalism.
+It is clear from the history of anarchism in the mid-to-late 20th century that the insurrectionist strategy is defunct, mainly, with the vast majority of groups committing to strategies like social insertion and syndicalism to build towards revolution.
+Instead, I would argue that the vast majority of contemporary anarchists view the social revolution as a largely non-violent affair that seeks to break the cycle of violence that has plagued prior revolutions, alongside the abolition of the social relations prevalent under capitalism.

-As anarchists we seek to fundamentally change the social relations which are practised in society, we seek out a world in which nobody can dominate or coerce one another and we instead practice values of solidarity, mutual aid and democratic participation.
+As anarchists, we seek to change the social relations that are practised in society fundamentally.
+We strive for a world in which nobody can dominate or coerce one another, and instead, we practice values of solidarity, mutual aid, and democratic participation.
 To resort to the use of the guillotine (or similar killing machines) would be detrimental to our aims because it is the same method that the state and its arms of power use to reinforce their interests.

 Using the same organised violence that the state uses cannot produce the social relations that we seek to establish: